I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 I was extremely impressed by Haunted Symphony, the debut EP from Pennsylvania's Timeless Haunt, when I reviewed it for this fine website back in 2019.
 This horror-themed melodic metal band plays with tons of conviction and slathers their music in spooky atmosphere, casting the kind of supernatural spell that I hadn't heard since the glory days of King Diamond's 1980s reign.
-It's been a long two years waiting for new material from this band, but the darkness has now returned.
-Timeless Haunt's full-length debut album, Dark for Life, was released in March 2021 through the true-metal specialists at Stormspell Records, and it was definitely worth waiting for!
+It's been a long dry spell between albums, but the darkness returned in March 2021, when Timeless Haunt's full-length debut album, Dark for Life, was released through the true-metal specialists at Stormspell Records It was definitely worth waiting for!

 Led by the enigmatic, masked powerhouse "Unknown" on lead vocals (or just "Un" to his friends), Timeless Haunt takes listeners on a metallic journey through all things creepy, moody, and cool on the eight tracks of Dark for Life with top notch musicianship courtesy of guitarist Tommy Eye, keyboardist Don Fortune, bassist George Dmitri, and drummer John Jesuele.
 Together this five-piece band occupies a unique place at the intersection of symphonic and power metal, with just a pinch of groove to give things an extra bit of nastiness and bite.
 If that sounds good to you, let's press "play" and re-enter the dark world of Timeless Haunt...if you dare (heh heh heh...).